 - Once opened, store in the refrigerator.

-Homemade mustard will last longer stored in the refrigerator, whether opened or unopened.
-It can last for as long as a year but should be discarded if you see any mold growth or detect off flavors or odors.
-If you are giving it as a gift, be sure to include those notes to your recipients.
+Homemade mustard will last longer when it is stored in the refrigerator, whether opened or unopened.
+It can last for as long as a year but should be discarded if you see any mold growth or detect flavors or odors that seem off.
+If you are giving it as a gift, be sure to include those notes for your recipients.